The Program Benefits and Perks?

 Clothing?

 The clothing is tropical casual.
 In Dar es Salaam, it is much like Western clothing with African colours.
 In Zanzibar, clothing needs to be more conservative.
 Remember to wear formal dress in the classrooms and other workplaces.
-Remember to avoid black clothing in the evenings, as it attracts mosquitos.
+Remember to avoid black clothing in the evenings, as it attracts mosquitoes.

 Nightlife?